AIMS: will vary from exercise to exercise. But generally the broad aims are to:

 All activists should do at least one public (workplace, street or estate) sale per week.
 Each regular public sale should have a comrade responsible for it, who turns up and sells whatever anyone else does, or who cancels the sale for a week if she or he is unavailable and cannot fix a substitute.

 Here are the rules for the various types of sale.
 The basic idea throughout is to make it easy for people to approach us, buy the paper, and get into conversation with us.
+Worry less about whether you feel nervous about selling, and more about whether people who are interested will feel nervous about getting the paper from you (they may do, and we can minimise that).

 If you're really nervous and unconfident about paper-selling, make a start by coming to an AWL street sale and giving out leaflets.
 Train yourself to give out the leaflets actively, rather than just standing there holding them so that it requires an effort from any passer-by to get a leaflet from you.
 When you're confident with that, move on to paper-selling.